-John started doing theatre in grade school.
+John (he/him/his) started doing theatre in grade school.
 His very first role was as the stage right half of the show curtain in his kindergarten’s school play in Middleton, OH.
 His nemesis (who he pictures as being Veruca Salt from the first …Chocolate Factory film) played the other half of the curtain.
 But John is not exactly an Ohioan.
 He was born and mostly raised in Texas minus his preschool years just outside Cincinnati and his junior high years in Newbury Park, CA just south of Santa Barbara.
 His first non-school play was as the lead in a summer children’s theatre production of The Invisible Dragon at Alvin Community College in Alvin, TX.
 His first musical ever was a summer youth theatre production of Oklahoma! in Westlake Village, CA. This production sealed John’s fate.
 He was going to become an actor.
 Or a film director.
 Or an astronaut.

 New York theatre credits include several new works (including Lee Feldman’s Greene) and appearances throughout the cabaret and nightlife scene, including many at the historic Stonewall Inn.
 He co-wrote the devised work, Gold Coast, with Stages on the Sound for Metropolitan Playhouse’s Gilded Stage Festival under the guidance of Tectonic Theater Project’s Scott Barrow.

 John has also written the original one-man shows, Jerby: Fully Loaded, Jerby With A “Y”, A Very Jerby Christmas, & A Lady Gaga Christmas Spectacular.
 He has written and directed shorts and music videos ranging from satire and comedy to politics and activism for YouTube, including Broadway Zombie, Fierce iPhone Update, Starbucks is GAY!, The Bigot’s Guide to the Homosexual Lifestyle, Booty Text, and The Worst Christmas Pageant Ever.
-YouTube was where he wrote and directed one of the first ever web series, the 8-part The Message Board.
+YouTube was where he wrote and directed one of the first ever web series on the platform, the 8-part The Message Board.
 A recurring guest on HuffPost Live, he would offer his opinion on a variety of topics from politics to entertainment.

 Film work includes the following short films: Outside Hearing In (voice), NSA Interviews, Bigger Than Fiction, and Atramentous.
 He’s on the following recordings: Show Choir!
 The Musical Studio Recording, Avarice the Musical Cast Recording, Carols for a Cure Volume 12 with Bernadette Peters and the cast of A Little Night Music, “Vampire Drag Queen”, & Our First Christmas Together.